Care Guide

 Tarnish is completely harmless to your silver and does not degrade it in any way.
 It forms on the outside of silver, not within it.
 Once it is removed, your ring will be the exact same as it was.

-GOLD CORE RINGS/GOLD RINGS
+GOLD RINGS/GOLD CORE RINGS

 Gold rings require very minimal maintenance and just need a light polish with a jewelry polishing cloth once in while to restore shine.
 The durability of gold is dependent on the karat.